 I would like to give my sincere thanks to Professor Mary Summers for her continued support and her inspiration.
 I have been fortunate to know Professor Summers since my sophomore year during which I took the courses Politics of Food and Healthy Schools.
 Both courses introduced me to literature concerning food policy and hunger in the United States while affording me hands-on experience with children in the Philadelphia school system.
-Professor Summers courses and our interactions have served as a unique supplement to my interest in child hunger and malnourishment in India.
-Moreover, she has been a role model for me I admire for her passion for social change and her ability to bring the best out of her students.
+Professor Summers’ courses and our interactions have served as a unique supplement to my interest in child hunger and malnourishment in India.
+Moreover, she has been a role model for me.
+I admire her passion for social change and her ability to bring the best out of her students.

 I would also like to thank my advisors, without whom this project would not have been possible.
 I thank Dr. Rogers Smith for his encouragement of my work and for emphasizing the importance of tight and structured argumentation, Professor Sigal Ben-Porath for her assistance in issues related to child development and psychology, Professor Vasu Renganathan for helping me acquire the language skills necessary to undertake this thesis and for his insight into the Mid Day Meal Scheme in Tamil Nadu, and Dr. Claudia Valeggia for her constant encouragement and help with synthesizing my ideas and conducting interviews with children.